njappboy/deploy-eosio-contracts-v1.7.0/features/ONLY_BILL_FIRST_AUTHORIZER.md

 As decribed [here](https://github.com/EOSIO/eos/pull/7089), `ONLY_BILL_FIRST_AUTHORIZER`, when activated, the network will only bill CPU and NET to the first authorizer of the transaction instead of all authorizers.

 What's the point of this feature?
-As we know EOSIO blockchains charge users NET and CPU costs on transactions like most other blackchains do.
-Although these costs are transient, it still affect user experiences in a big way.
-With `ONLY_BILL_FIRST_AUTHORIZER` activated, dApp developers can cover these costs on behalf of their users by setup a cosigning service to put their signature always on top in each of their users transaction.
+As we know EOSIO blockchains charge users NET and CPU costs on transactions like most other blockchains do.
+Although these costs are transient, it still affects user experiences in a big way.
+With `ONLY_BILL_FIRST_AUTHORIZER` activated, dApp developers can cover these costs on behalf of their users by setup a cosigning service to put their signature always on top in each of their user's transaction.

 Here is a more detailed intro to its behavior, quote from Aarin Hagerty from EOS Mainnet telegram group: